Are you planning to celebrate your birthday in Seattle?

 If a relaxing birthday is in order, check out our list of the best saunas and spas in Seattle.

-Whether you want to get dressed up for the ballet or symphony, or you want to enjoy a few laughs at an improv show, Seattle has no shortage of live entertainment at all times.
+Whether you want to get dressed up for the ballet or symphony, take in a Candlelight Concert or you want to enjoy a few laughs at an improv show, Seattle has no shortage of live entertainment at all times.

 Sunny birthdays call for having a beer and a Seattle dog while cheering on the Mariners.
-If your birthday doesn’t fall during baseball season, you could also have some fun rooting for the Sounders or the Seattle Kraken.
+Not a hot dog fan?
+Don’t worry, T-Mobile Park has a ton of must-try options for food.
+If your birthday doesn’t fall during baseball season, you could also have some fun at one of these other sports games in Seattle this month.

 On a budget this year?
 No worries!
 You can celebrate your birthday without spending any money with the help of this list of free things to do in Seattle.